deesclouds/deeweb-blog/src/pages/posts/post-3.md

 ## What I've learned:

 I've learned that writing within Markdown converts to HTML within the browser.
 I learned how to add dynamic HTML content and style my pages with CSS variables.

+I learned that variables placed within the style tag are used scoped only to it's own file.